-- Degree-seeking students take all core courses, role specific courses, and a research option to total required semester hours. - 2.
+- 1. Degree-seeking students take all core courses, role specific courses, and a research option to total required semester hours. - 2.
 Certificate-seeking students take core courses and role specific courses to total required semester hours. - 3.
-Depending upon the program of study the student must complete one of the following: a HESI APRN-FNP Exam with a score of 800 or better; an APEA Post-Predictor University Exam with a score of 70% or better; or complete a written comprehensive examination with a score of 83 or better during the last semester of the student's plan of study.
-To take the comprehensive exam, the candidate must be enrolled in, or have completed, the final coursework and have a GPA of 3.0 or better. - 4.
+Depending upon the program of study the student must complete one of the following: a HESI APRN-FNP Exam with a score of 800 or better; an APEA Post-Predictor University Exam with a score of 70% or better; or subsequent standardized exams with a 70% or better during the last semester of the student's plan of study.
+To take the standardized exam, the candidate must be enrolled in, or have completed, the final coursework and have a GPA of 3.0 or better. - 4.
 An overall GPA of 3.0 or better is required. - 5.
 Degree-seeking students must complete a capstone project.